lathikaaa/Lathika.G--STRUCTURAL-HEALTH-MONITORING/README.md

 report documents the final project phase, including system demonstration, technical documentation, performance evaluation, source code overview, and testing outcomes.
-Visual documentation, including architecture diagrams and code snapshots, are also provided to showcase the system’s architecture and functionality
+Visual documentation, including architecture diagrams and code snapshots, are also provided to showcase the system’s architecture and functionality.

+•	Ensuring public safety and regulatory compliance of infrastructure.
+•	Optimizing resource allocation and lifecycle cost reduction.
+•	Implementing efficient, condition-based maintenance strategies.
+•	Supplying sensing, data acquisition, and analysis solutions.
+•	Benefiting from safer and more reliable infrastructure.